17 Jul 2026, Fri

 Here is where the story turns.
 United Auto Workers Local 22 president James Cotton flatly rejected the company’s framing, calling the cobots a cost-cutting measure that is pulling jobs straight out of the hands of his members.
 He said the union’s manpower is being stripped away, and that from top to bottom his people are disgusted to see these machines on the floor of their plant.

 Cotton also pushed back on the safety pitch.
 Despite GM’s claim that the technology makes conditions better, he said he has real concerns about robots operating right next to humans, and the union has already filed grievances against the company over the cobots.
-That detail matters, because it means this is not just frustration venting into a microphone.
-It is becoming a formal fight.
+That detail matters, because it means this isn’t just frustration venting into a microphone.
+It’s becoming a formal fight.

 The bigger backdrop is automation that has been quietly reshaping car plants for decades.
 The number of labor hours needed to build a single vehicle has fallen somewhere between 50% and 70% since the 1980s.
 Even with that steady squeeze, UAW pay has kept climbing, including the historic wage gains the union landed in 2023, and the union is widely expected to push for stronger protections when it heads into 2028 contract talks.